Last updated in November 2014

 The Federal Republic of Germany and Burkina Faso have maintained diplomatic relations since 1960.
 Numerous town twinning arrangements and association partnerships as well as the activities of non-governmental organisations have helped to consolidate these relations, resulting in a tight-knit web of personal and institutional contacts.

-The Burkinese President Blaise Compaoré and Foreign Minister Djibril Bassolé last paid an official visit to Germany in June 2012.
-Federal Economic Cooperation and Development Minister Dirk Niebel was in Ouagadougou on a working visit in August 2012.
+Then Burkinese President Blaise Compaoré and then Foreign Minister Djibril Bassolé paid an official visit to Germany in June 2012.
+Then Federal Economic Cooperation and Development Minister Dirk Niebel was in Ouagadougou on a working visit in August 2012.

 Development cooperation and economic relations

 Bilateral relations focus on development cooperation in the following areas: agriculture, water and decentralisation.
 Other areas of cooperation are reproductive health, human rights – in particular for women and children – as well as budget support, assistance with public-finance reform and macroeconomic advice.
 Up to the end of 2013, German development cooperation commitments totalled nearly EUR 1 billion.
 For the period 2011 to 2013, EUR 82 million in government development cooperation was made available.
 Further pledges were made in 2012 following the poor harvest, including funding for food security measures.

 German development cooperation’s implementing organisations – the KfW Development Bank and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), which was created in 2011 by the merger of the Deutsche Gesellschaft für Technische Zusammenarbeit (GTZ) and InWEnt – Capacity Building International, Germany – have offices in the country.
 Numerous German non-governmental organisations are working together with Burkinese partners to support the country’s development, in many cases with Federal Government funding.

 Bilateral trade is very modest, Germany recording large surpluses in both directions.
 A bilateral investment protection agreement has been in place since October 2009.
 Burkina Faso benefits from preferential imports under the EU’s Cotonou Agreement.